The Origin of Clay-Pot tandoors

 Availability of Tandoors: Where You Can Find One

 If you’re looking to buy a tandoor, you will find many options available.
 In northern India, traditional clay tandoors are still made by skilled craftsmen using time-tested methods.
-These tandoors are great for those who want an authentic cooking experience.
+These ovens are great for those who want an authentic cooking experience.

 For international buyers, companies like Tandoor Morni offer a wide range of tandoors that are specially designed for different climates and cooking habits.
 For instance, tandoors made for Canada or the USA are often built to withstand colder weather and come with extra insulation.
 In contrast, tandoors for the Middle East might be designed to handle higher temperatures.